schlotg/angular-rollup-boilerplate/README.md

 ## Production builds

 My approach for production / release builds is that I always serve out of the dist directory.
 But it is in the .gitignore so it is never checked in.
 This is to prevent constant checkins of that folder during development.
 However, I do think it is important to checkin a production build so the resulting files for that are stored in the production folder and copied to the folder dist when doing a 'build-prod'.
-When running deploying this live in production you will want to prod.finalize.js to copy the production version of the files into dist/
+When running and deploying live in production, you will want to run prod.finalize.js to copy the production version of the files into dist/ .

 ## Commands

-There are many built in commands in pacakge.json/scripts.
+There are many built in commands in package.json:scripts.
 I am a big fan of using npm's built in task running functionality so I have avoided using Gulp or Grunt.
-Also, life is much simpler if you only use one package manager so all the packages are managed by npm.
+Life is so much simpler if you only use one package manager, so all the packages are managed by npm.
 If your not familiar with using npm as a task runner.
-You can execute anyone of the commands in package.json/scripts by typing 'npm run <command>' .Here is a quick summary of the current commands:
+You can execute anyone of the commands in package.json:scripts by typing 'npm run <command>' .
+Here is a quick summary of the current commands:

 - test: Launch the testing framework (comming soon)
 - build-vendor: Builds the vendor bundle